wasp-lang/wasp/web/blog/2023-03-08-building-a-full-stack-app-supabase-vs-wasp.md

 When I made the initial version, I worked heavily with Vue.js, which I used to create the first version of the Phrase Tutor app.
 I started by collecting some phrases.
 I searched on Google for "best Italian phrases to learn" and came across an article titled "100 Italian phrases to learn."
 (After extracting the phrases from the HTML, I found out that there were only 96 phrases, but that was still good enough for me.)

-The initial app contained the phrases in a [JSON file](https://github.com/infomiho/phrase-tutor-supabase/blob/master/src/phrases/italian.json) that the front-end loaded.
+The initial app contained the phrases in a [JSON file](https://github.com/infomiho/phrase-tutor-supabase/blob/master/src/phrases/italian.json) that the frontend loaded.
 It was completely static, but it worked.

 ```json
 {